Patient Portal

 Please keep in mind that although secure e-mail can be a very effective tool, it is not a substitute for a physical exam by your physician.
 Please call the office if you feel you need to see your physician.

-Every effort will be made to respond to our Patient Portal question or message by the next business day.
-You should not expect to receive a response on weekends or holidays or any other time the office may be closed.
+Please give us up to 48 hours to respond to questions or messages in the Patient Portal.
+You should not expect to receive a response on weekends, holidays, or any other time the office may be closed.

 • Internet Explorer 9 or higher